projeffboy/ansible-caesar-cipher/README.md

-# ansible-caesar-cipher
+# Ansible Caesar Cipher
-An Ansible script that runs Caesar cipher on all files in a folder of your choosing.
+When you run `caesar-encode.yml` as a playbook with Ansible, it encrypts all of the files in your current directory.
+It does so using Caesar cipher, shifting all the characters in each file by one letter.
+A becomes B, B becomes C, and so on.

+`caesar-decode.yml` decrypts your files, shifting each letter the other way.